 Fact: Purebred dogs are just as likely to end up in a shelter as mixed breed dogs, and some are even relinquished with their registration paperwork.
 Breed-specific rescue organizations are also a resource if you are looking for a specific breed.

 Myth: All shelter pets have behavioral or medical issues – that’s why they are in the shelter.

-Fact: Many shelter pets are healthy and well-adjusted pets – they just were faced with unfortunate circumstances where they found themselves looking for a forever home.
+Fact: Many shelter pets are healthy and well-adjusted pets – they've just faced unfortunate circumstances where they found themselves looking for a forever home.

 Myth: Pet insurance isn’t beneficial for shelter pets.

-Fact: Whether any pet has had health conditions in their past or not, pet insurance is a must-have for protecting against future illnesses or injuries.
-Because, let’s face it, most pets are unlucky more than once!
+Fact: Whether any pet has had health conditions in their past or not, pet insurance is a must-have for protection against future illnesses or injuries.
+Because let’s face it, most pets are unlucky more than once!

 Trupanion Shelter Stories

 Trupanion is full of pet-passionate people who adopted their forever friends through local animal shelters and rescue organizations.
 Here are a few of these lucky pets.